-16. There have been instances of delays in payment of statutory dues, that is, ESIC by the Company.
-In case of any delay in payment of statutory dues in the future by our Company, the regulatory authorities may impose monetary penalties on us or take certain punitive actions against our Company in relation to the same which may have adverse impact on our business, financial condition and results of operations.
+16. There have been instances of delays in payment of statutory dues, i.e. ESIC by the Company.
+In case of any delay in payment of statutory due in future by our Company, the Regulatory Authorities may impose monetary penalties on us or take certain punitive actions against our Company in relation to the same which may have adverse impact on our business, financial condition and results of operations.

-In the past, there have been certain instances of delays in payment of statutory dues, i.e., ESIC, by the Company.
+In the past, there have been certain instances of delays in payment of statutory dues, i.e. Provident Fund, by the Company.
 The details of the delay caused in payment of statutory dues have been provided below: